DataSights Logo

 • KPI views

 For teams that prefer spreadsheets, Excel automation through OfficeAddIn and Power Query refreshes consolidated Xero data without CSV exports.
-Power BI sits on top for drill-down dashboards where needed. dataSights also connects Xero with CRM, payroll, inventory, and SaaS metrics through 180+ connectors, so finance teams can report across the full business, not just the ledger.
+Power BI sits on top for drill-down dashboards where needed. dataSights also connects Xero with CRM, payroll, inventory, and SaaS metrics through 180+ connectors.

 Expense Management